jaehwi95/privacy_policy/README.md

 # privacy_policy
-Repository for storing privacy policy for personal apps
+Repository for storing privacy policy for published apps